 DLR maintains an outsourcing register based on a review of all of DLR's suppliers.
-At present, ten suppliers are considered to be general outsourcing, of which four are considered significant or critical outsourcing (in accordance with the Danish Executive Order on Outsourcing Significant Areas of Activity).
+At present, four suppliers are considered to be general outsourcing, and four are considered significant or critical outsourcing (in accordance with the Danish Executive Order on Outsourcing Significant Areas of Activity).

 Ongoing deliverables from the various suppliers are monitored and controlled in a risk-based approach.
-The risk attaching to IT outsourcing is considered limited.
+The risk attaching to IT outsourcing is considered low.